Welcome to Silvermine!

 The Silvermine Community Association is a non-profit organization that brings residents together from the Silvermine areas of Norwalk, New Canaan and Wilton.
 We celebrate our special history, deep community pride, good fortune of living in beautiful Silvermine, and passion for creating a true sense of neighborly belonging through social, civic and philanthropic activities all year long.

-2024 Winners
+2025 Winners

-Meet a Member: Leigh Grant
+Meet a Member: Joy DeJaeger

-SILVERMINER SINCE 1982
+SILVERMINER SINCE 2000

 Would you like to be featured in “Meet a Member”?